Orthologues/LUfungiProject/README.md

 Spades is a popular genome assembler.
 One of its advantages is that it alters the k-mer size depending on the coverage of the genome.
 For low coverage re- gions  k-mer size should be low and for high coverage regions high.
+From supplementary material it can be learned that '--pacbio' option should be used

 ## Installation and testing